Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Syntactic Mono and Framing

 \section{Syntactic Mono and Framing}

 ~ The syntactic mono and framing properties are based on the simple observation that most features in programs processed by automatic separation logic verifiers are both mono and framing.
 If a program uses only those features, inlining is \sound{}.
-We focus here on features of programs processed by GRASShopper, VeriFast, and Viper, but an adaptation to other verifiers should be straightforward.
+We focus here on features of programs processed by \grasshopper{}, \verifast{}, and \Viper{}, but an adaptation to other verifiers should be straightforward.

 \paragraph{Imprecise assertions.} As explained in \secref{sec:problem}, proof search strategies for proving imprecise assertions are often automated with heuristics that depend on the resources owned.
 As a result, \unsound{} inlining can occur in programs where imprecise assertions must be proved and the resulting resource used as a witness is given away.
 Our syntactic condition rejects programs that use features where this scenario could occur.
-This means rejecting programs where imprecise assertions may occur, for example, in the following cases: \begin{itemize} \item The imprecise assertion occurs in the precondition of a bodyless library method (possible in GRASShopper, VeriFast, and Viper). \item Existential parameters are bound in the precondition of a method $m$.
-This case can lead to \unsound{} inlining when inlining with partial annotations in conjunction with ghost code that relies on how those parameters are instantiated (possible in VeriFast). \item The imprecise assertion occurs in the body of a predicate and there is a ghost operation that closes this predicate (possible in VeriFast and Viper). \item The imprecise assertion is explicitly given up via an exhale operation (possible in Viper). \item The imprecise assertion is part of ghost code (possible in VeriFast). \end{itemize}
+This means rejecting programs where imprecise assertions may occur, for example, in the following cases: \begin{itemize} \item The imprecise assertion occurs in the precondition of a bodyless library method (possible in \grasshopper{}, \verifast{}, and \Viper{}). \item Existential parameters are bound in the precondition of a method $m$.
+This case can lead to \unsound{} inlining when inlining with partial annotations in conjunction with ghost code that relies on how those parameters are instantiated (possible in \verifast{}). \item The imprecise assertion occurs in the body of a predicate and there is a ghost operation that closes this predicate (possible in \verifast{} and \Viper{}). \item The imprecise assertion is explicitly given up via an exhale operation (possible in \Viper{}). \item The imprecise assertion is part of ghost code (possible in \verifast{}). \end{itemize}

 The syntactic condition classifies an assertion as imprecise based on the syntax of the assertion, which, in general, leads to an overapproximation.
-For example, an assertion is characterized as imprecise, if it is a disjunction (GRASShopper), contains an existential quantification of fractional ownership (VeriFast, Viper) or contains existentially quantified predicate parameters (GRASShopper, VeriFast).
+For example, an assertion is characterized as imprecise, if it is a disjunction (\grasshopper{}), contains an existential quantification of fractional ownership (\verifast{}, \Viper{}) or contains existentially quantified predicate parameters (\grasshopper{}, \verifast{}).